AJGrey/alx-system_engineering-devops/0x02-shell_redirections/README.md

-A script that displays lines containing the pattern root and 3 lines 17 - A script that displays all lines in the file that do not contain the pattern "bin" A script to display all lines of the file starting with a letter
+A script that displays lines containing the pattern root and 3 lines 17 - A script that displays all lines in the file that do not contain the pattern "bin" A script to display all lines of the file starting with a letter A script to replace all xters A and C from input Z and E respectively